jhrdina/material-design-svg/README.md

 # Material Design Sticker Sheet for Inkscape (SVG)

+***Note:** This stickersheet was made for Inkscape v0.91.
+In Inkscape 0.92 new text measurement was introduced and therefore makes all texts in this file slightly moved.
+The problem should be fixed in some future Inkscape release.
+Until then I recommend to use the slightly older 0.91 version.*

 Unofficial stickersheet for Inkscape based on the [official Material Design resources](https://www.google.com/design/spec/resources/sticker-sheets-icons.html) and amazing "[Material Design Shadows for Inkscape (SVG)](http://shiningwingpony.deviantart.com/art/Material-Design-Shadows-for-Inkscape-SVG-490418162)" by ShiningWingPony.

 The original bitmap that is being vectorized is in the [original.png](original.png) file.
 You can make it visible in Inkscape by enabling layer "Original".